ChiqueCode/project_breast_cancer/README.md

 ### Step 6: Flask Script

-* INSERT DATABASE CODE IF WE GO THAT ROUTE; MIGHT NEED TO REARRANGE THE STEPS A BIT.
 * Used python and flask library to set up routes to render html files.
 * Developed `/submit` route using joblib and sklearn that returns a diagnosis prediction based on data entered in the calculator form.
 * Developed `/random` route using random library that returns a random sample from the Breast Cancer Diagnosis data set.